djiboutix/farm-girl/content/en/home/skills.md

 # Uncomment the following line and widget will NOT be displayed
 # hidden = true

-title = "Skills"
+title = "Productions"
-subtitle = "I am really good at the following technical skills"
+subtitle = "Transform our agricultural production to consume locally"

 [[bar]]
 	icon = "/icons/precision.svg"